 Frequently Asked Questions

-- What is mushroom ketchup?
-Mushroom ketchup is a savory, thin brown sauce made from mushrooms and spices.
-If you cannot find it, you can substitute it with a little extra Worcestershire sauce or a teaspoon of soy sauce for depth of flavor.
+Mushroom ketchup is a thin, savoury brown sauce made from mushrooms and spices.
+If you cannot find it, use a little extra Worcestershire sauce or a teaspoon of soy sauce instead.

 Delia Smith Cottage Pie Recipe

-Course: DinnerCuisine: british, American4
+Course: DinnerCuisine: british4

 servings20